-FSANZ's assessment did not identify any public health and safety concerns with food derived from corn line DP915635.
-Based on the best available scientific evidence, including detailed studies provided by the applicant, FSANZ's assessment is that food derived from corn line DP915635 is as safe for human consumption as food derived from conventional non-GM corn lines.
+FSANZ's assessment did not identify any public health and safety concerns with food derived from corn line DAS1131.
+Based on the best available scientific evidence, including detailed studies provided by the applicant, FSANZ's assessment is that food derived from corn line DAS1131 is considered to be as safe for human consumption as food derived from conventional non-GM corn cultivars.